jantman/biweeklybudget/docs/source/app_usage.rst

 "USD", "EUR", etc.) and can also be set via a ``CURRENCY_CODE`` environment variable.

+In addition, the Fuel Log functionality supports customization of the volume, distance and fuel economy units via a set of settings (which can also be set via environment variables):

+* :py:attr:`biweeklybudget.settings.FUEL_VOLUME_UNIT` and :py:attr:`biweeklybudget.settings.FUEL_VOLUME_ABBREVIATION`
+* :py:attr:`biweeklybudget.settings.DISTANCE_UNIT` and :py:attr:`biweeklybudget.settings.DISTANCE_UNIT_ABBREVIATION`
+* :py:attr:`biweeklybudget.settings.FUEL_ECO_ABBREVIATION`

 These settings only effect the display of monetary units in the user interface and in log files.
 I haven't made any attempt at actual internationalization of the text, mainly because as far as I know I'm the only person in the world using